slarmoo/.github/profile/webFrameworks/pwa/pwa.md

 # Progressive web application

+> [!IMPORTANT]
-⚠ The information provided here is meant as extended course content.
+> The information provided here is meant as extended course content.
 It will not be covered in class or appear on any test.

 📖 **Deeper dive reading**: